Marconi Perillo

 Marconi Ferreira Perillo Júnior (born in Goiânia, March 7, 1963) is a Brazilian politician, affiliate to the Brazilian Social Democracy Party (PSDB).
-He is the former governor of the state of Goiás (1999–2002; 2003–2006; 2011–2018).
+He is the former governor of the state of Goiás (1999–2002; 2003–2006; 2011–2018) and president of the PSDB since November 2023.

 Biography

 Marconi Ferreira Perillo Júnior was born in Goiânia, in the maternity Maternidade de Maio, on March 7, 1963, but was raised in Palmeiras de Goiás, where he consider his hometown.
 First born son of the merchant Marconi Ferreira Perillo and the housewife Maria Pires Perillo, he has also three other siblings: Antônio, Vânia and Tatiana.

 He went to Elementary School in the Public School of Palmeira de Goiás (1970–1978).
-At age 14 he had his first formal job, as a helper on the 2º Ofício de Notas em Palmeiras notary’s Office.
+At age 14 he had his first formal job, as a helper on the 2º Ofício de Notas em Palmeiras notary's Office.

 At the age of 15, he went live with his uncle Jorge e Maria Conceição, in the city of Goiânia, to keep studying.

 In Goiânia, he went to high school in Pré-Médico College (1978–1980).
 In the capital, he made friends in the artistic and intellectual scene, as with Nars Chaul, Bororó, João Caetano, and others, due to his closeness to his cousin Fernando Perillo, who is a MPB singer.

 In 1980 he was approved in the Universidade Federal de Goiás to the course of Social Science.
 In 1982 he was approved in the Universidade Brás Cubas, at Mogi das Cruzes (SP) to the course of Industrial engineer.
 In 1985, got a spot on UCG Law School.

 Marconi even started the courses that he was approved but he abandoned them because of his work and his political involvement.

 It was on the Legislature that he met Valéria Jaime Peixoto, whom he married in 1989 and had two daughters, Isabela and Ana Luísa.

 He finished law school in 2010 at Faculdade Alves Faria.